 Founded in 1849, Eastern Michigan University is the state’s second oldest public university.
 The school provides around 200 undergraduate majors and 150 graduate programs to more than 14,000 students (Fall 2022).
 Programs at EMU are offered across five colleges, the Graduate School, and the Honors College.
 Eastern Michigan University is accredited by the Higher Learning Commission (HLC).

-The Department of Art and Design at Central Michigan University (CMU) houses the College of the Arts and Media (CAM), home to the Art Program.
+The College of the Arts and Media (CAM) at Central Michigan University (CMU) houses the Department of Art and Design, home to the Art Program.
 Leading to a BFA, the Art Program has an Animation Concentration that allows students to focus in 2D or 3D Animation.
 Other program highlights include access to a state-of-the-art Animation Computer Lab, several Traditional-Animation Media Labs, organizations such as Animation Super Station, and internship and study abroad opportunities.

 The Art BFA requires 78 credit hours outside of general education requirements, including 33 credit hours in the Animation Concentration.
 Course examples include 2D Digital Animation, Storyboarding for Digital Media, Animation Drawing, 3D Computer Animation III: Environments, Stop-Motion Animation, Digital Sculpting for Animation, Alternative Strategies in Animation, and Concept Development: Characters and Environments.
 Students will also take four studio courses in the concentration including Animation Studio I-II, Independent Animation Studio, and Advanced Production studio.